Your choices for international transport and distribution include road, rail, air and sea.

 Another issue is whether or not your goods need to be kept refrigerated during transport.

 If you are transporting animals, you must follow specific rules and regulations.
-Find out about animal health and welfare on the Department for Agriculture and Rural Development (DARD) website and see our guide on using TRACES to trade in animals and animal products.
+Find out about animal health and welfare and see our guide on using TRACES to trade in animals and animal products.

 Other regulations or special requirements may also influence your transport choice.
 For instance, if the goods you are transporting are classified as dangerous, you must comply with special rules.
 Find guidance on transporting dangerous goods on the Health & Safety Executive (HSE) website.
 Also see our guide on moving dangerous goods.